Tips and tricks Best practice guides, FAQ & more

 Below, we’ve listed six characteristics to look for in an automation tool.

-Codeless automation increases the quality of software and helps businesses better prepare for updates and changes to Dynamics.
+Codeless automation helps teams build and maintain test automation so that coverage can be increased.
+This increases the quality of software and helps businesses better prepare for Service Updates and Proactive Quality Updates to Dynamics 365.

-Learn more about building quality automation for every Dynamics update in our on-demand webinar, or access our checklist on evaluating tools for Dynamics 365 for faster testing.
+Learn more about building quality automation for every Dynamics update in our on-demand webinar, or access our guide to automating Dynamics 365 testing: